substack/smooth-state/readme.md

 Create a new state object `state` given some initial `values`.

+Each value can be a number or an array of numbers.

 ## state.set(name, update)

 Set the future value for the variable `name`: